Captain Rex: Star Wars: The Bad Batch

 Rex appears in The Bad Batch animated series, which continues the story of the eponymous clone trooper team in the immediate aftermath of The Clone Wars.
 He is first mentioned in the episode "Cut and Run" by clone deserter Cut Lawquane, whom Rex visited shortly after the events of Order 66.
 Rex told Cut about the inhibitor chips that caused regular clones to turn on the Jedi, and Cut relays this information to the Bad Batch when they visit him the following day.
-In the episode "Decomissioned", sisters Trace and Rafa Martez have a run-in with the Bad Batch on Corellia while attempting to retrieve data from a tactical droid for Rex.
+In the episode "Decommissioned", sisters Trace and Rafa Martez have a run-in with the Bad Batch on Corellia while attempting to retrieve data from a tactical droid for Rex.
 After their mission, the sisters inform Rex that the Bad Batch have rebelled against the Empire and tell him how to find them.
 In the following episode, "Battle Scars", Rex tracks down and reunites with the Bad Batch, but is alarmed to learn they have not removed their chips like he did.
 He takes them to a crashed cruiser on Bracca to use its medical bay, but during their mission, one of the Bad Batch members, Wrecker's, chip activates and he attacks them.
 Rex helps the others subdue Wrecker, after which the Bad Batch have their chips removed and they part ways with Rex.
 He later returns in the episode "War-Mantle" as a hologram, where he asks the Bad Batch to investigate a distress signal sent by Captain Gregor from Daro.

+Rex appears in the second season, revealed to have been organizing an underground network of rogue clone troopers with the help of other clones and sympathetic senators.

+Rex makes an appearance in episodes six and seven, "Infiltration" and "Extraction", of the third season.

 Tales of the Jedi

 Rex appears in Tales of the Jedi animated series.
-He helps Anakin train Ahsoka with his troopers in the episode Practice makes Perfect and has a non speaking cameo in Resolve having flown Ahsoka to Naboo to attend Padme Amidala's funeral.
+He helps Anakin train Ahsoka with his troopers in the episode Practice makes Perfect and has a non-speaking cameo in Resolve having flown Ahsoka to Naboo to attend Padmé Amidala's funeral.

+Ahsoka

+Rex made his first live action appearance in the Ahsoka episode "Part Five: Shadow Warrior", during flashback sequences in the Clone Wars.